mamontes1788/kumu_exam/README.md

 ## Kumu Exam (Backend Developer Assessment)

 This app serves as an assessement exam for the position Backend Developer.
-This service allows registered users the get github users' information using their username.
+This service allows registered users to get github users' information using their username.

 ## Dependencies
 - Laravel passport